tiowu/Numerical_Methods/README.md

 <p>
 <b>Algorithms to find approximate solutions to mathematical problems </b>

-Code includes numerical solutions of nonlinear equations by iteration, interpolation and polynomial approximation, numerical differentiation and integration.
+Topics include numerical solutions of nonlinear equations by iteration, interpolation and polynomial approximation, numerical differentiation and integration.